woman writing at white desk with a white blouse

 Create daily habits that allow you to live on purpose for God

-Also consider creating routines that help you get the necessary things in life (homemaking, chores, work) done well and efficiently so there’s time for things of God.
+Also consider creating routines that help you get the necessary things in life (homemaking, chores, work) done well and efficiently so you can live what matters most.

-title What Does It Mean to Live an Abundant Life in Christ and woman reading a book
+What Does it Mean to Live an Abundant Life in Christ?

 Leave a Reply